dsingleton/rebeccahales.co.uk/index.md

 ---

-### Helping make organisations and their people open and transparent.
+### Helping organisations and their people to be open and transparent about their work.
 Finding new ways to share the right messages, in the right place, at the right time.

-With 10 years communications and editorial experience, I’ve worked for high-profile organisations with hundreds of years of history to share, as well as brand new digital teams creating their own stories.
+Fleet Street.
+Whitehall.
+Westminster.
+With 10 years’ communications and editorial experience, I’ve worked for high-profile organisations with centuries of history to share, as well as world-class digital teams creating their own brand new stories.

-I’m currently Content Lead for the UK Parliament, maintaining a balance between hands-on content design, communications consultancy, and directing a team.
+I’m currently Head of Content Design and Digital Engagement for the UK Parliament.
+There I maintain a balance between hands-on content design, strategic comms consultancy, and leading teams of people who believe it’s important that everyone can access and understand what’s going on in Parliament.

 [Get in touch](mailto:rebecca@rebeccahales.co.uk), [take a look at my CV (PDF)](/Rebecca Hales CV.pdf), or [explore some of my work](/work-and-projects).